|Rena Brower||Library Assistant|

-Most of our materials are checked out for three weeks.
+Most of our material gets checked out for three weeks.
 There are exceptions (notably DVDs and Rapid Read books), so ask if you’re not sure about the period for any item.

 Patrons may have up to 50 items checked out on their card, with up to 10 of those items being media, that is, Audio Books and DVDs.

-An overdue notice is sent out when an item is two weeks late.
-A final notice is sent two weeks after that.
+An overdue notice is sent out when an item is 2 weeks late.
+A final notice is sent 2 weeks after that.

-Borrowing privileges are suspended when the balance on the card reaches $5.00 or more.
+Borrowing privileges are suspended when the balance on the card is $5.00 or more.